Arcturus783/Python-AI-Voice-Assistant-with-Custom-Voice/README.md

 7. In the first path you checked, right click on your voice of choice and click "Export".
 Create a .reg file for it.
 8. In File Explorer, double click and open the .reg file - it will warn you to be careful when messing with registries, click "yes" or "continue".
 9. Go back to step 6.
 10. If somehow this doesn't help you, I'd recommend asking an AI assistant (ironic, I know).
-I use (Claude)[claude.ai], but Gemini will also be helpul for troubleshooting the problem.
+I use [Claude](claude.ai), but Gemini will also be helpul for troubleshooting the problem.

 ## Writing Code